 Hiring organizations still focus on professional experience and academic qualifications, and in turn, senior hires adopt the spirit of: “as much as necessary and as little as possible.”
 It’s a vicious circle.
 Demand from talent strategists is low, perhaps because of their own shortfalls in the domain.
 This is still a soft market.

 Executive Coaching can Transform Professional Experience into Personal Development

-Supported by Chief Knowledge Officers, today’s corporates enjoy a plethora of executive development options (global spend on employee training and education was close to $356 bn in 2015).
+Supported by Chief Knowledge Officers, today’s corporates enjoy a plethora of executive development options According to research by Training Industry, organizations around the world spent around $3.4 billion with leadership development solutions and program vendors in 2018.
 Yet senior managers are training-weary.
 Experience and on-the-job learning can and should be integrated into executive and personality development.
 We explored executive coaching as a development resource in the 4th article of our Series (Principle III, Self-reflection, Self-assessment, Self-regulation).
 The arena of personal development is exactly where coaching finds its home.